List of countries by energy intensity

 The following are lists of countries by energy intensity, or total energy consumption per unit GDP.

+Our World in Data (2021/22)

+The following is a list of countries by energy intensity as published by the World Resources Institute for the year 2022.
+It is given in units of kilowatt-hours per constant year 2011 international dollar of GDP.

 World Resources Institute (2003)

 The following is a list of countries by energy intensity as published by the World Resources Institute for the year 2003.
 It is given in units of tonnes of oil equivalent per million constant year 2000 international dollars.